tomtechguys/tomtechguys/README.md

 - Assume that Tom does NOT know the thing.
 - His skills are mostly about pretty pictures.
 - Send Pikachu memes for priority treatment.
+- Commit anything you want to this repo.